bitmoremedia/mygi/pages/glycemic-index/beans/index.md

 ---
 type: GiDataTablePage
-title: Glycemic Index of Beans
+title: GI of Beans
 description: Glycemic Index of Beans
-dynamicKeyword: of Beans
+keywords: gi of Beans,GI of Beans,Glycemic Index of Beans,glycemic index of Beans,GlycemicIndex of Beans,glycemicindex of Beans
 ---